thatrandomfrenchdude/local-agent/README.md

 ## Features

 - Connects to a local LLM server (e.g., LM Studio)
-- Supports multi-turn tool use and reasoning
+- Supports tool use to expand LLM capabilities
 - Easily extensible with custom tools
-- Optionally streams the final response to the user

 ---